serhiishtokal/KinguinWeeklyDropClicker/docs/CHECKOUT.md

 ## Console Logging

-All actions are logged with the `[KinguinClicker]` prefix:
+All actions are logged with the `[KingsDrop]` prefix:

 ```
-[KinguinClicker] Initializing checkout page handler...
+[KingsDrop] Initializing checkout page handler...
-[KinguinClicker] setMaxValueForKinguinBalance: set value to 999
+[KingsDrop] setMaxValueForKinguinBalance: set value to 999
-[KinguinClicker] Pay button highlighted with enhanced visibility
+[KingsDrop] Pay button highlighted with enhanced visibility
 ```

 ## Related Documentation